MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_callback_parameters.md

 ### -field DUMMYUNIONNAME.ValidateData.RequiredFileOffset

-Offset, in bytes, for specifying the range of file data to validate.
+The offset, in bytes, for specifying the range of file data to validate.

 ### -field DUMMYUNIONNAME.ValidateData.RequiredLength

-Length, in bytes, of the range of file data that needs to be validated.
+The length, in bytes, of the range of file data that needs to be validated.
 A length of -1, denoted as `CF_EOF`, means infinity (i.e. to end of file).

 There is no requirement for the sync provider to acknowledge all the data required at once.
 There is also no requirement for the sync provider to acknowledge the data within either the required range.
 The platform ensures under no circumstances will modified/unsynced file data get clobbered because of an invalid **CF_OPERATION_TYPE_ACT_DATA** operation.
 However, the data acknowledged must be 4KB aligned for both the offset and length unless the returned range ends on the end of the file, in which case the length is not required to be 4KB aligned if the range ends on or beyond the end of the file.